seb1080/webOneBiteAtaTime/basics/angular4/LEARN_ANGULAR.md

 ## Components

 Components are pieces of View.
+Component most be in a folder name such : `name.component.ts|.html|.css`.

 ```ts
 /*